 1. In case of any vacancy in any office except the Board Chairperson, a successor to fill the unexpired term shall be elected by the full Board.
 The Board Chairperson shall announce the open position at the first Full Board Meeting following a vacancy.
 Board Members who desire to fill the vacancy shall submit their names to the Chairperson n. or person designated by the Chair.
 The Chair shall specify a deadline to submit names and nominations before the next board meeting.
 A vote shall be taken at the next Full Board meeting.
 If no Board member is voted in to fill the vacancy the chair may re-start the election process, or such office may remain vacant until the next annual election.

 2. If during the Board Chairperson's term the Board Chairperson is unable to serve, the First Vice-Chairperson shall succeed as Chairperson for the balance of the unexpired term and the Second Vice-Chairperson shall succeed as the First Vice-Chairperson.
 A Second Vice-Chairperson shall be elected as set forth above.

 V. Executive Committee

-A. The Executive Committee shall be comprised of the Board Chairperson, First Vice-Chairperson, Second Vice-Chairperson, Treasurer, Secretary, Assistant Secretary and all committee chairpersons.
+A. The Executive Committee shall be comprised of the Board Chairperson, First Vice-Chairperson, Second Vice-Chairperson, Treasurer, Secretary, Vice Secretary and all primary committee chairpersons.

 B. In emergency situations, the Executive Committee may act on behalf of the Board provided that any such action shall be ratified by the Board Members at the next Full Board meeting.
 If the action is not ratified, there shall be no further implementation of the action and the action must be withdrawn.
 An emergency situation arises at any time that a failure to act or make a decision would result in irreparable harm or a missed opportunity.